ortus-docs/contentbox-docs/developing/globals.md

 - `cb.siteEmail()`: retrieves the default site email
 - `cb.siteOutgoingEmail()`: retreives the configured email used in outbound deliveries

+#### Theme Views
+- `cb.quickView( viewTemplate )`: Renders a view partial located in the `[theme home]/views` directory.
+A `.cfm` file extension is not required.
+- `cb.mainView( args )`: Renders the main view for the handler action.
+A struct containing the args necessary for view rendering should be passed in.
+By default, this struct is available in your layout and is also named `args`.

 #### Entry Retrieval
 - `cb.getCurrentEntries()`:
 - `cb.getCurrentEntriesCount()`: